-- (1) Description of Plan.
+(1) Description of Plan.
 The following description of the Exelon Corporation Employee Savings Plan (the "Plan") is provided for general information purposes only.
-The official text of the Plan, as amended, should be read for more complete information. - a.
+The official text of the Plan, as amended, should be read for more complete information.

+a.
 General.
 The Plan was established by Commonwealth Edison Company, effective March 1, 1983, to provide a systematic savings program for eligible employees and to supplement such savings with employer contributions.
 On March 30, 2001 the Commonwealth Edison Employee Savings and Investment Plan was combined with the PECO Energy Company Employee Savings Plan to become the Exelon Corporation Employee Savings Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the Internal Revenue Code of 1986, as amended (the "Code").

 The Plan provides that any regular employee of Exelon Corporation (the "Corporation") and any other affiliated company that adopts the Plan (the "Companies") with the consent of the Corporation is eligible to elect to participate in the Plan.
-There were 25,805 and 23,872 participants in the Plan at December 31, 2003 and 2002, respectively.
+There were 25,296 and 25,805 participants in the Plan at December 31, 2004 and 2003, respectively.

-The Corporation is the sponsor and administrator of the Plan ("Plan Administrator") and has the sole authority to appoint and remove members of the plan committee, the trustee, and any investment manager which may be provided for under the Exelon Corporation Employee Savings Plan trust (the "Trust').
-The plan committee has the responsibility for day-to-day administration of the Plan.
+The Corporation is the sponsor of the Plan.
+The Corporation's director of employee benefit plans and programs is the administrator of the Plan ("Plan Administrator").
+The Plan Administrator has the responsibility for day-to-day administration of the Plan.
+An investment committee ("Investment Committee") appointed by the Governance Committee of the Corporation's board of directors is responsible for the selection and retention of the Plan's investment options and any investment manager which may be appointed under the Exelon Corporation Employee Savings Plan trust (the "Trust").
 Fidelity Management Trust Company is the Plan trustee ("Trustee") and Fidelity Investments Institutional Operations Company, Inc. is the Plan recordkeeper.